Kuomintang: Anti-communism

 On 28 February 1947, the Kuomintang cracked down on an anti-government uprising in Taiwan known as the February 28 incident and the government began the White Terror in Taiwan in order to purge communist spies and prevent Chinese communist subversion.
 While in Taiwan, the Republic of China government under the Kuomintang remained anti-communist and attempted to recover the mainland from the Communist forces.
 During the Cold War, Taiwan was referred to as Free China while the China on the mainland was known as Red China or Communist China in the West, to mark the ideological difference between the capitalist 'Free World' and the communist nations.
 The ROC government under the Kuomintang also actively supported anti-communist efforts in Southeast Asia and around the world.
 This effort did not cease until the death of Chiang Kai-shek in 1975.
-The Kuomintang continued to be anti-communist during the period of Chiang Chin-kuo.
+The Kuomintang continued to be anti-communist during the period of Chiang Ching-kuo.
 Contacts between Kuomintang and Chinese Communist Party have started since 1990s to re-establish Cross-Strait relations.
-Even though anti-communism is written under Kuomintang's party charter, the modern Kuomintang is now seen as PRC-friendly.
+Although relations has improved with the PRC since the 1992 Consensus, with both sides having a common opposition to Taiwanese nationalism, it continues to be opposed to communism, as anti-communism is written under Article 2 of Kuomintang's party charter.

 Three Principles of the People

 Sun Yat-sen was not just the founder of the Republic of China, but also the founder of the Kuomintang.
-Sun Yat-sen's political ideology was based on building a free and democratic China founded on Three Principles of the People, namely Democracy (civil rights of people), people's economic livelihood and nationalism.
+Sun Yat-sen's political ideology was based on building a free and democratic China founded on Three Principles of the People, namely Chinese nationalism, democracy, and people's economic livelihood.
 Although the Kuomintang lost control over mainland China in 1949, the Republic of China under Kuomintang rule was able to achieve the political ideal of a democratic Republic of China on the island of Taiwan based on the Three Principles of the People after its retreat to Taiwan.
-The Three Principles of the People is not just written in the Constitution of the Republic of China, but also in Article 1, 5, 7, 9, 37, 42, 43 of Kuomintang's party charter.
+The Three Principles of the People is not just written in the ROC Constitution, but also in Article 1, 5, 7, 9, 37, 42, 43 of Kuomintang's party charter.